LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/unittest-article.md

 class TestRDPHTTPController(unittest.TestCase):

-    # A class method called before tests in an individual class are run
+    # A class method called before all tests in an individual class are run
     @classmethod
     def setUpClass(cls):
         # Create an app object for the RDPHTTPController class